With online shopping holding steady at record-breaking rates, here’s how you can connect with your customers and crush Q4 goals.

 Consider (and, of course, follow through with) some of these ways to comfort shoppers concerned about the environmental impact of their purchases:

 - Eco-friendly package transportation

-- Packing a multiple-item-order in as few packages as possible
+- Mailing a multiple-item order in as few packages as possible

-The holidays should be a time of cheer — not a time to run yourself and your team ragged trying to keep up.
-Hopefully, these tips can put you at ease and show you how your e-commerce digital marketing holiday campaign can be your most successful yet.
+The holidays should be a time of cheer, not a time to run yourself and your team ragged trying to keep up.

 Having a solid holiday e-commerce strategy in place that maps out how you plan to handle this busy season can help you and your team push through together — and come out profitable in the new year.

 This article has been updated and was originally published in November 2019.